JonJagger/cyber-dojo/admin_scripts/docker_machine/readme.txt

 o) put rsync files into /home/cyber-dojo
    Put new uuidgen password into (rsyncd.password and rsyncd.secrets) Put servers IP address into rsyncd.conf

+   That's the end of one-time only steps.
+   Following steps need to be reissued for each slave node.

 o) create a new node.
 Has to be done as cyber-dojo user